DevOps Best Practices and KPIs

 Best Practices

-- Isolation of environments — use isolated environments for different stages of testing to prevent conflicts.
+- Isolation of environments — use isolated environments for different stages of testing to prevent conflicts leading to inaccuracies.

-- Immediate feedback — fast feedback helps identify issues early in the development cycle.
+- Fast feedback helps in identifying issues early in the development cycle.

 03Continuous Testing

 Continuous Testing (CT) ensures that code changes are thoroughly tested at every stage of the development pipeline.
-It encompasses unit, integration, regression and performance testing.
-It involves:
+It encompasses various testing types, including unit, integration, regression and performance testing.
+Continuous testing involves:

 - Automated testing at each stage of the development process.